Sysmagine/SemanticDiff/README.md

 Please always include source code as text, **not as a screenshot**!
 If your code is too large for a snippet, you can either attach it as a file (you may need to change the file extensions to .txt) or link to the files (e.g. using a [GitHub Gist](https://gist.github.com/)).

 If you can't share the entire old and new file, we suggest creating a minimal example.
 Copy the old and new content into separate files and remove everything not in proximity to the bug.
 Please make sure that the issue can still be reproduced with your stripped down source code.
-You can do this in VS Code by right-clicking on the old file, then clicking on `Select for Compare`.
+You can do this with our VS Code extension by right-clicking on the old file, then clicking on `Select for Compare`.
 Afterwards right-click on the new file and click on `Compare With Selected`.
 Now switch to SemanticDiff by clicking on the icon in the top right corner and verify that the bug is still reproducible.

 ## Requesting Features

 We are also very happy to receive ideas on how we can make SemanticDiff even better.
-To submit a feature request, go to our [issues](https://github.com/Sysmagine/SemanticDiff/issues) page, click on `New Issue` and select the `Feature Request` template.
+To submit a feature request, go to our [issues](https://github.com/Sysmagine/SemanticDiff/issues) page, click on `New Issue` and select the `Feature Request (GitHub App)` or `Feature Request (VS Code)` template.

 To help us understand your proposal, please share: